miiimooo/dropcat/README.md

 fits, then to develop our own.

 ### Symfony
-We deciedied to develop tåhe tool using symfony components, because drupal uses some of them already, and therefor a good fit.
+We deciedied to develop the tool using symfony components, because drupal uses some of them already, and therefor a good fit.

 ### Dont't reproduce, re-use